More student experiences

 From my previous stay in England, I knew Lancaster was a semi-rural cathedral city in Lancashire and it was exactly as I had perceived it to be.
 Lancaster is a great place to live in and there are wonderful places of interest to discover.
 Since every location within the city is accessible by foot, I normally enjoy walking especially in the summer.

 In my spare time I play football, engage in leisure reading, and try to visit other cities and towns across the country.
 I also take tours of the cities I am invited to for conferences and take the opportunity to engage in photography which is a passion of mine using my Nikon 90 camera.

 My time as a former Media Officer for the Malaysian Society led me to discover my passion for social media and graphic editing.
 It was also a great experience to talk and socialise with people from different cultural backgrounds.
-So, during my role as Digital Content Ambassador I enjoyed creating content including photo collections, short videos and blogs from a diverse range of student perspective.
+So, during my role as Digital Content Ambassador, I enjoyed creating content including photo collections, short videos and blogs from a diverse range of student perspectives.